 He could hardly hear himself breathe over the sound of blood rushing in his ears.
 All he wanted to do was run, but his arms and legs were getting heavier by the second, dragging him down towards the ground.
-To his left he could see Lykos stagger and fall, limbs sprawling on the ground as haphazardly as an abandoned rag doll.
+To his left, he could see Lykos stagger and fall, limbs sprawling on the ground as haphazardly as an abandoned rag doll.

 The metal walkway was chilly against his back, the cold seeping through his tunic-dress and into his bones.
 Why can't I move?
-His very breath seemed to be working against him, slowing down to even and calm while all he wanted to do was gasp for air and scream.
+His breathing seemed to be working against him, slowing down to even and calm while all he wanted to do was gasp for air and scream.
 He couldn't turn his head, but he was sure the woman was getting closer.
 It was almost as if she was at the edge of his mind, a presence he hadn't been aware of until this very moment.

 He wanted to be sick.

 "Good boy."
-She cast a dark shadow over him, as she at last came close enough to be seen.
+She cast a dark shadow over him, as she came close enough to be seen.
 The voice from behind the mask was hollow, dead, like an untalented actor trying to read lines from a bad script.
 He could barely make her out like this, the darkened sky in combination with a nearby street lamp backlighting her, but the mere thought of her mask and her sword sent his mind reeling.